-The term “Technical Debt”, first defined by Ward Cunningham, is having a renaissance.
-Technical Debt is a concept heavily promoted by industry thought leaders as a way of valuing negative equity in software, as if it were any other material asset.
+The term “Technical Debt”, first defined by Ward Cunningham, is a business concept heavily promoted by industry as an effective method of valuing negative equity in software.

 Technical Debt is calculated as the cost of fixing the structural quality problems in an application that, if left unfixed, put the business at serious risk.
 Like financial debt, Technical Debt incurs interest in the form of the extra effort it takes to maintain and enhance an application due to the structural quality flaws in the code.